leandroadonis86/5G-CPE_NR500-EA-Router/README.md

 ### Hardware

-Keeps rebooting and you don't why?
+Device keeps rebooting or get to default manufacture configuration and you don't know why?

+- 1st this device does not reboot or change configuration by himself.
-- Check "Vulnerability" section 1st.
+- Check "Vulnerability" to see the cause.
+- Block all external unkwon access to the router access with `iptables`.

 Internet keeps losing connection and is not antenna signal?

-- Check if SIM card option on Router webpage is locked to the inserted SIM port.
+- Check if SIM card option in Router webpage is locked to the inserted SIM port.
+- Use manual settings and lock to the best Antenna and Band in Router webpage.

 #### No Wifi?